gszep/gpuweb/Implementation-Status.md

 WebGPU is enabled by default in [Safari Technology Preview](https://developer.apple.com/safari/technology-preview/).

-In macOS Sequoia betas it is testable via the "Develop menu".
+In macOS Sequoia betas it is testable via the "Feature Flags" in Safari Settings.
 See [release notes for Safari Technology Preview 185](https://www.webkit.org/blog/14885/release-notes-for-safari-technology-preview-185/).

 In the iOS 18 betas and visionOS 2 betas, it is available via Settings -> Apps -> Safari -> Advanced -> Feature Flags -> WebGPU